Contributor Review – Leonora Ruffo

 A few things are to be remembered if you are planning to go there.
 This is not the typical beach with all types of facilities nearby, so you must arrive prepared with plenty of food and supplies (especially fruit and water for better enduring the hot temperatures).
 It’s always better to bring sunscreen and a beach umbrella since the sun tends to be merciless in the south.
 Also, this is not the easiest place to swim because of its strong currents and waves that can easily suck you out to the outer sea.
 Those who know the ocean will suggest you only bathe up to your waistline if you don’t feel confident, and never go where you can’t touch.
 Swimming in the central area of the beach is safer than on the left side, where the cliff forms a peculiar swirl that might put you in trouble.
 If you are in doubt, ask the locals for advice!
 We also recommend wearing comfortable shoes to get to the beach, since the path to get there might be a bit tricky.
 But of course, bring your flip-flops with you for beach time!

 By adopting these few precautions, you will ensure to get the best out of this wonderful place, experiencing a not-so-common contact with nature in its purest and untouched forms you could ever find in southern Tenerife.
+The nude beaches in Spain are some of the best in Europe and Tenerife is no exception.

 The pathway to get there is not properly marked.
 You will have to reach the town of Adeje and park in Avenida Los Acantilados (you can only reach it by car or taxi), near the crossing with Calle Tajore.
 You will then meet two rocky paths that enter the dry area with cactuses and plants, which start right beside the road next to the trash cans.
 Make sure you follow the left one, while always overlooking a golf camp on your right.
 Keep following the rocky path, and once you almost get to the end of the plain area, you will see that it turns right, and there you will start walking down the hillside.
 You are basically descending to the beach by walking down those white cliffs described before.
 The path is pretty rocky and steep, but walkable for anyone who doesn’t present reduced mobility of any kind.
 It just adds to the adventure!
 Once you get to the bottom of the path, you will find a cord helping you descend the last three metres safely.
 It might sound complicated, but it is way easier than it sounds, and it also ensures the seclusion you are looking for.